 13 Behaviors of High-Trust Leaders

-This was a great list of 13 activities that great leaders do.
-It was in my files and the source was not on the paper, so it is unknown unfortunately but too great to not share.
+This was a great list of 13 activities that high-trust leaders do.
+It was in my files, and the source was not on the paper, so it is unknown, unfortunately, but it is too great not to share.
 Enjoy!

 1. Talk Straight – Tell the truth.
 Let people know where you stand.
 Demonstrate integrity.